 An easy walking tour based in Durham and on the Northumberland Coast.
 You start but spending two nights in the City of Durham.
 Here you can visit the Norman Cathedral where the tomb of St Cuthbert lies.
 A walk around the river loop will give you a good idea of this impressive miniature city.
 You will then be transferred to the Northumberland Coast at Seahouses.
 Here you can take one of the converted fishing boats for a two hour trip out to the Farne Islands.
 The next day you walk from Seahouses along the sandy beach to reach Bamburgh with its impressive Castle.
 The next morning we will arrange to take you to the causeway which leads to Holy Island and you will overnight at Beal, on the mainland near to Holy Island.
 On the final morning we will make arrangements to deliver you to the nearest rail station (Alnmouth or Berwick-upon-Tweed) which have connections to Edinburgh, Manchester or London.

 5 nights’ bed & breakfast, luggage transfer and transport to Seahouses and shuttle arrangements when required to walk across the causeway to Holy Island and Lindisfarne and back to the nearest rail station on the departure morning.

 PLEASE NOTE: The arrangements for visting Holy Island (Lindisfarne) will be determined by the tidal conditions on the day this is planned.
-You will ALWAYS have some time on the island, on this trip.
+You will ALWAYS have some time on the island for walking, on this trip.

 DAY ONE: Arrival at Durham.
 You may arrive anytime after 2pm, which would give you time to explore the town before dinner.
 Evening meals can be purchased from the hotel or nearby pubs and restaurants (not included).
 Overnight in the City of Durham, County Durham, England.